ollylomax/Kitchen-Craft---Backend-Development-Milestone-Project/README.md

  - The title of the site is shown in the browser with a favicon.

- - A blurb of the site is shown in the top banner.
+ - The introduction to the site is shown in the top banner.

 > As a user, I want to clearly view the website and content on any device.